 All hunters, both residents and nonresidents, must have a hunting license before entering the field.
 When targeting deer, additional deer permits and any other regulations specified in the particular zone are also required.

-A resident annual hunting license costs $20, a deer permit costs $30, a nonresident yearly license costs $140, and a deer permit costs $120.
+As of 2025, a resident annual hunting license costs $27, a deer permit costs $35, a nonresident yearly license costs $150, and a deer permit costs $185.
 Depending on annual regulations and population numbers, additional deer permits can sometimes be acquired, allowing hunters to take one or several additional deer on top of their limit.

 If you were born on or after January 1, 1975, or are 12 or older, you will need a hunter education certificate to meet Kentucky licensing requirements.